umairda/video-portal/README.md

    up all of the child videoCells
  - An authStatus component resides in the navbar and indicates whether the user is logged in or not, and handles logging in and out
+ - Infinite Scrolling is implemented by broadcast messages when the document is scrolled.
+ - The whenScrolledBroadcast directive broadcasts a "loadMore" message when the document is scrolled.
+The ListController listens for the message and upon receipt pushes video elements into an array.
+In the view an ng-repeat directive iterates over the ListController array

 ### Services